 5. Clean your refrigerator coils.

 Where are these located, exactly?
 Coils within the refrigerator, typically found within its back or base, keep the contents frosty.
 Dirty coils make it harder for the generator to run and ultimately increase the use of energy.
-Cleaning refrigerator coils twice a year could save you up to 35 percent on excess energy.
+Cleaning refrigerator coils twice a year can save you 11% in energy costs on average.

 6. Close your closet doors.